anicoli/MD_starting_package/README.md

 ---

 Happy simulating and exploring! 😄 Whether you're new to molecular dynamics or a seasoned pro, these resources will help you take your skills to the next level! 🚀

+🔨 This collection is updated to include the latest materials and tutorials.
+Contributions and suggestions are always welcome!

+🧬 The emoji used in this README is sourced from the [protein-emoji repository](https://github.com/whitead/protein-emoji).